CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

 * Using certain mods on the world the map-making takes place might cause unpredicted problems to the finished map.
 Switching Minetest or CTF game versions in the midst of the map-making process might also cause  problems.

 ## 3. Creating the world
 * After opening Minetest, go to settings and under Capture the Flag, enable `Low RAM mode`.
-This is done to prevent the game from crashing when making a map.
+Enable this setting to prevent the game from crashing due to [memory related crashes](Troubleshooting.md#low-ram-mode).

   ![enable-low-ram-mode.png](enable-low-ram-mode.png)
-* Exit settings and select the `Capture the Flag` game.
+* Return back and make sure you are in the `Start Game` tab.
+Then, select the `Capture the Flag` game.

   ![Game Icon](game_icon.png)
 * Create a new world.
 You can use any mapgen.
 If you would like to use generated terrain, you can choose the `v7` or `flat` mapgen.
 If you plan on building the terrain/structures yourself, you can choose the `singlenode` mapgen.